Offer callbacks

 IP_ALREADY_CONVERTEDIP Already Converted

-CHARGEBACKChargeback
+CHARGEBACKChargeback of rewards.

 CLICK_EXPIREDClick Expired